seatable-data/api/dtable-web-v2.1-admin/organizations.md

 > The name of the organization.
 It'll appear in the base library as "Team <org_name>".
 It doesn't have to be unique in the system.

 **admin_email** _\[string, email, required]_
 > Organization administrator's email to log in.
-It must be a valid email address and is unique.
+It must be a valid email address and is unique in the system.

 **admin_name** _\[string, optional]_
 > The organization administrator's full name.

 **password** _\[string, required]_
 > Organization administrator's password to log in.

+**Return Values**

+JSON-object with the details of the added organization.
+The `org_id` is automatically generated.

 **Sample Response (201)**